nuxero/voice-ai-loan-preapproval-demo/docs/high-level-flow.md

    │
    │ Collects in order:
    │ 1.
 Full name (legal name)
    │ 2.
-Mobile number (for secure link)
+Email (for secure link).
+In the future could potentially handle numbers to send via SMS.
    │ 3.
 Zip code
    │
    │ LLM extracts and validates information